 Facebook Page or Blog

-This method is sort of like creating a detailed resume for potential clients to view your credibility, allowing them to make the choice to reach out to you.
-You can create content that you feel will appropriately showcase yourself as a financial advisor,share your personal views, and promote the financial products or services you are offering.
+This method is sort of like creating a detailed resume for potential clients to view your credibility, allowing them to choose to reach out to you.
+You can create content that you feel will appropriately showcase yourself as a financial advisor, share your personal views, and promote the financial products or services you are offering.

 Pros and Cons: